Skip to Content

 Outcomes

-• Describe sequences, stages and milestones of each child's growth and development and recognize variations of typical and atypical developmental characteristics from prenatal through age 8.
+• Describe sequences, stages, and milestones of growth within the social, emotional, physical, and cognitive domains of development.
+Recognize variations of typical and atypical developmental characteristics from prenatal through adolescence.

 Credit Hours: 3